-The ancient Greeks gave their cattle senega snakeroot to increase milk production; that’s why they gave the European species of this plant the name polygala (poly = much; gala = milk).
-For a long time, snakeroot has been employed in Europe with this aim, giving it to cattle and goats, with however doubtful success.
+The ancient Greeks fed their cattle senega snakeroot to increase milk production, which is why they gave the European species of this plant the name polygala (poly = much; gala = milk).
+Snakeroot has been employed in Europe for a long time with this aim, given to cattle and goats, but with doubtful success.

 - We produced this extract using a classic maceration method of extraction to ensure that the broad spectrum of therapeutic plant compounds – vitamins, minerals, alkaloids, flavonoids and other active constituents of the herbs are fully extracted and maintained.

-At the same time, American natives historically have used another species of the genus polygala: senega snakeroot (Polygala senega L.), with a similar composition to that of the European species, to treat snake bites and respiratory afflictions.
+At the same time, American natives historically have used another species of the genus polygala: senega snakeroot (Polygala senega L.), which has a composition similar to that of the European species, to treat snake bites and respiratory afflictions.

-It is interesting how the present pharmaceutical research has proved that American natives are right.
-Currently, senega snakeroot is part of many pharmaceutical medicines used to treat bronchial and lung disorders.
+Interestingly, the present pharmaceutical research has proved that American natives are suitable.
+Senega snakeroot is part of many pharmaceutical medicines for bronchial and lung disorders.

 Senega Snakeroot Scientific Facts